Pennsylvania

 Repair may make sense if

-• Targeted repair makes the most sense when the movement pattern is limited and not clearly worsening.
+• Repair makes the most sense when the movement pattern still appears localized and durable once corrected.

 Replacement may make sense if